viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

          detections = await self.vision_service.get_detections(img)
 ```

+- The Python-configured camera checks if the data management service is the caller of the filter function by using `from_dm_from_extra` to determine whether to store data.
   - If `from_dm_from_extra` is `true` and the data management service is the caller of your filter function, the vision service is called to obtain an image and store it within the `img` variable.

 {{% /tab %}}
 {{% tab name="Go"%}}